Plastic Logic: Technology

-Plastic Logic Germany licenses technology from FlexEnable technology platform based on organic thin film transistors (OTFTs), enabling electronics to be manufactured on flexible or plastic sheets, to make flexible plastic electrophoretic displays (EPD) in a full range of sizes.
+Plastic Logic Germany licenses technology from FlexEnable technology platform based on organic thin film transistors (OTFTs), enabling electronics to be manufactured on flexible or plastic sheets, to make flexible plastic EPD in a full range of sizes.
 These daylight readable displays are designed to be lightweight, thin and robust with low battery consumption.
 The company claims they have lifetimes of over five years and more than 10 million page updates.
 The same technology can also be used for non-display applications.
 One example is the world's first flexible image sensor on plastic, which was jointly developed by ISORG and Plastic Logic and showcased at LOPE-C in June 2013.

 In January 2013, the company won the FlexTech Alliance's "FLEXI 2013 R&D Award" for innovation in flexible display manufacturing.
 This was in recognition for the development of a scalable manufacturing process for integrating a colour filter array on a flexible plastic display.
 Other companies recognised by the FlexTech Alliance included Corning, Inc. and American Semiconductor.